27 July 1996 incident: Background

 After coming to power, the New Order regime of President Suharto took steps to consolidate its position, firstly turning the Golkar organization into the regime's political vehicle, then in 1973 pressuring the nine parties who had been allowed to contest the 1971 elections to merge into just two.
-The Islamic parties joined together to form the United Development Party (PPP), while the nationalist and Christian parties fused into the Indonesian Democratic Party (PDI).
+The Islamic parties joined to form the United Development Party (PPP), while the nationalist and Christian parties fused into the Indonesian Democratic Party (PDI).
 Only these three organizations were allowed to contest the five-yearly elections, and Golkar always won a significant majority of the votes, partly because of government threats and intimidation.

 In the 1987 elections, Megawati Sukarnoputri, daughter of Indonesia's first president, Sukarno agreed to stand for election and campaign for the PDI.
 She repeatedly invoked her father's name at election rallies, and the positive response to this from young voters was a shock for the government.
 She was elected, and took her seat in the People's Representative Council in October 1987.
 In the 1992 election campaign, the PDI called for significant reforms, including a two-term limit for the president, which prompted a direct response from President Suharto, who said such a call was an attack on the Constitution.
 The PDI garnered its highest ever vote, 14.9 percent due to its criticism of the government and use of Sukarno as a symbol.
 This increased share of the vote seemed to be mostly at the expense of Golkar.
 After repeated government interference in PDI leadership contests, Megawati became party chair in December 1993.

 By 1996, support for the PDI was increasing among intellectuals, middle class city-dwellers and low income Jakartans.
 Some of Megawati's supporters urged her to run for the presidency.
-The Indonesian military subsequently intervened in an extraordinary PDI conference held in Medan from 20–24 June to depose Megawati, and reappoint former leader Soerjadi, who was seen as less of a threat.
+The Indonesian military subsequently intervened in an extraordinary PDI conference held in Medan from 20 to 24 June to depose Megawati, and reappoint former leader Soerjadi, who was seen as less of a threat.
 On 20 June, 5,000 people attended a demonstration in support of Megawati in Jakarta – some wearing "Megawati for President" t-shirts.
 Over 70 were injured in clashes with police and soldiers.
 In Medan, Soerjadi was duly elected party chair, but Megawati and her followers refused to recognize this, and launched a legal challenge.
 The PDI split into two factions, the government-recognized PDI led by Soerjadi recognized by the government, and the "PDI Mega" supported by the by grassroots membership.